-An initial public offering is the process by which a company first sells an equity interest in the company to the public at large.
-The primary purpose of the IPO is to generate operating capital for the company.
+An initial public offering (IPO) refers to the registration and sale of stocks of a private firm or company to the general public.
+The primary purpose of the IPO is to generate operating capital for the company or to create liquidity by opening its stock for public trading on stock exchanges or in private (over-the-counter) transactions.
 Equity shares in a company constitute securities, so the IPO process is subject to securities law and is closely scrutinized by the SEC.
 The IPO process is complicated and generally involves a number of professional service providers.
-The process for an IPO is substantially as follows:

 ⁃ Note: The underwriter has the ability to garner interest in the securities, but no sale of securities can take place at this point.
 The issuer can only sell to the underwriter or to prospective purchasers identified by the underwriter once the registration process is complete.

 ⁃ Example: ABC Corp intends to undergo an IPO and needs assistance with arranging for the sale of its shares to the public.
 JP Morgan Bank contracts with ABC Corp to handle the IPO.
 JP Morgan will advise ABC Corp on the number and value of shares to issue.
 It will then seek to sell (seek commitments for the purchase of) these shares to institutional investors.
 JP Morgan makes a firm commitment, so it is obligated to purchase a predetermined number of shares, which it will sell to the institutional investors for a price above what it pays ABC Corp.